 And if you want to see how your video plays when the pieces are all connected, just click on the Preview Screen (D) play button.

-done!
+Well done!
 You have just edited a "rough cut" of your movie on your own PC.
 Now read on!

-Step 5: Fine tune and fiddle!
+Step 5: Fine-Tune and Fiddle!

-The last step when editing video on a PC is to right-size your video clips and to add finishing touches like titles, credits, fade-ins and fade-outs, special effects and maybe even narration.
+The last step when editing video on a PC is to right-size your video clips and to add finishing touches like titles, credits, fade-ins and fade-outs, special effects, and maybe even narration.
 This is called the "final cut".

 The secret here is to play.
 Poke around the buttons and see what they do!
 Video editing on a PC is non-destructive, which means that as you fiddle, you are not changing the original video.
 Oh yeah, like anything you do on the PC, when you edit, save your Movie Maker project from time to time.
 (Tip: If you want to try something out, save a new version of your project under a different name.)